Jason Delay Player Props: Pirates vs. Astros

 |Games w/1+ RBI

-- The Astros had the second-ranked team ERA across all MLB pitching staffs (2.89).
+- The Astros have a 3.78 team ERA that ranks ninth across all league pitching staffs.

+- The Astros will send Javier (1-0) to the mound for his third start of the season.

-- His last time out came on Wednesday against the Detroit Tigers, when the left-hander went seven innings, surrendering two earned runs while allowing eight hits.
+- In his last time out on Wednesday, the righty threw six innings against the Detroit Tigers, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.